awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBPipeline.md

 Finally, go to your Amazon S3 bucket and look for any export or import log files that were written there\.

 The following are some common issues that may cause a pipeline to fail, along with corrective actions\.
 To diagnose your pipeline, compare the errors you have seen with the issues noted below\.
 + For an import, ensure that the destination table already exists, and the destination table has the same key schema as the source table\.
 These conditions must be met, or the import will fail\.
 + Ensure that the Amazon S3 bucket you specified has been created, and that you have read and write permissions on it\.
 + The pipeline might have exceeded its execution timeout\. \(You set this parameter when you created the pipeline\.\) For example, you might have set the execution timeout for 1 hour, but the export job might have required more time than this\.
 Try deleting and then re\-creating the pipeline, but with a longer execution timeout interval this time\.
++ Update the manifest file if you restore from a Amazon S3 bucket that is not the original bucket that the export was performed with \(contains a copy of the export\)\.
 + You might not have the correct permissions for performing an export or import\.
 For more information, see [Prerequisites to Export and Import Data](#DataPipelineExportImport.Prereqs)\.
 + You might have reached a resource limit in your AWS account, such as the maximum number of Amazon EC2 instances or the maximum number of AWS Data Pipeline pipelines\.
 For more information, including how to request increases in these limits, see [AWS Service Limits](http://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_ec2) in the *AWS General Reference*\.

 **Note**